Topics Map > Communication and Collaboration > Lync / Skype for Business

 If your attendees are calling in using the Skype for Business client on their mobile phone, you should instruct them to call the dial-in number with an area code that matches their Skype for Business number.

-You don’t need a PIN when you join the meeting with your Skype for Business or Lync client.
+You don’t need a PIN when you join the meeting with your Skype for Business client.
 You will get connected directly and your name shows up in the participant list.
 However, if you want to call in as the leader or an authenticated caller from a non-Skype for Business phone, you’ll be prompted and will need to enter your PIN and your 10 digit Skype for Business phone number.

 1 Users in "my company", "my organization" or "people I chose" groups must be authenticated to the system in order to be automatic presenters and/or bypass the lobby.
 Authenticated users are those that have presented the system with information proving who you are.
 The easiest ways to do this are by joining from an application or device that you have provided your NetID and password to or your 10 digit campus number and Skype for Business conferencing PIN.
-For any Skype for Business Online meeting, you MUST have at least one Skype for Business or Lync authenticated user in the meeting.
+For any Skype for Business Online meeting, you MUST have at least one Skype for Business authenticated user in the meeting.
 If no authenticated user joins, the online meeting will not begin and other callers will be dropped from the meeting!